-The Company is subject at times to other legal proceedings and claims, which arise in the ordinary course of its business.
+We may be subject at times to other legal proceedings and claims, which arise in the ordinary course of its business.
 Although occasional adverse decisions or settlements may occur, the Company believes that the final disposition of such matters should not have a material adverse effect on its financial position, results of operations or liquidity.